Tax relief for losses and loan releases

 It is important to remember that ‘writing off’ a debt is purely an accounting concept, with no legal effect.
 Legal steps must be taken to formally release the debt, or it will remain enforceable on the borrower; such steps include executing a deed of release or entering into a contractual settlement.

-Losses realised on other assets, eg stocks and shares, usually fall within the CGT rules once the asset has been disposed of.
+Losses realised on other assets, for example stocks and shares, usually fall within the CGT rules once the asset has been disposed of.

 Standard rules

-Losses are firstly set against gains realised in the same tax year with any excess losses carried forward and set against the first available taxable gains (ie gains exceeding the annual exemption) in future tax years.
+Losses are firstly set against gains realised in the same tax year with any excess losses carried forward and set against the first available taxable gains in future tax years.
 Losses claimed in a year are set firstly against gains chargeable at the highest rate.

 Special cases